Discover Korea's Hidden Gems: 60 Must-Try Dishes Beyond Bibimbap

 Practical Tips

-• Try a little of each dish to show respect for the variety of flavors and textures.
+- Always try a little of each dish to show appreciation for variety.

-• Be prepared to share food and drinks with others, as it's a key aspect of Korean dining culture.
+- Be ready to share both food and drinks; it’s the heart of Korean dining culture.

 FAQ

-Q: Are SG60 dishes only served at traditional Korean restaurants?
+Q: Are these dishes only available at traditional restaurants?

-Q: Can I make SG60 dishes at home?
+Q: Can I make these dishes at home?

 Conclusion